IPMUCD3/ipmucd3.github.io/info.md

 ## Code of Conduct

-The Center for Data-Driven Discovery at the Kavli IPMU is committed to creating a safe, inclusive, and respectful environment for all members of our community.
+The Center for Data-Driven Discovery at Kavli IPMU is committed to creating a safe, inclusive, and respectful environment for all members of our community.
 In order to achieve this goal, we have established the following code of conduct:

 1. Treat each other with respect and professionalism.
 Refrain from using disrespectful language or engaging in behavior that creates an intimidating, hostile, or offensive environment.